babystella/radiation/README.md

 // And then unplug the device and replug it

 / Run // ex.
-Get sievert(update cycle:1s, total time:20s) Go to the directory
+Get sievert(update cycle:0.1s(10 Hz), total time:20s) Go to the directory

-rosrun radiation radiation --g_sievert 1 60
+rosrun radiation radiation --g_sievert 0.1 60

 //radiation.cpp : executable file //kev_sub.cpp : subscriber for KeV //sv_sub.cpp : subscriber for Sv